oyanzhi/tp/docs/UserGuide.md

 Archives the specified client in FinHub.

-Format: `archive INDEX`
+Format: `archive CLIENT_INDEX`

-* Archives the client at the specified `INDEX`.
+* Archives the client at the specified `CLIENT_INDEX`.
-* The index refers to the index number shown in the displayed client list.
+* The client index refers to the index number shown in the displayed client list.
-* The indices **must be positive integers** 1, 2, 3, …​
+* The client index **must be positive integers** 1, 2, 3, …​
 * Only one client can be archived at a time.

 Examples: